CharlesWiltgen/how-to-podcast/editing.md

 Edit out excess verbal tics and hiccups, stuttering, and pauses.
 The goal is for the result to sound natural, without anything that would distract.

-If you have guests, an additional goal might be to remove anything that might make them sound stupid or unsure.
+If you have guests, they will likely appreciate the effort made toward making them sound as smart and capable as they are.

-Expect to spend 2 minutes editing for every minute of recorded source.
+**Time requirement:** ~2 minutes for every minute of recorded source.

 ### School of thought #3: NPR quality

 Edit with a bias for perfection, even if it involves making edits that savvier listeners might pick up.

-Expect to spend 3+ minutes editing for every minute of recorded source.
+**Time requirement:** 3+ minutes for every minute of recorded source.

 ## Tools